s81320/vis/README.md

 * Joined
 * Loaned from
 * Photo

-To DO: Should probably be removed:
+* Real Face

-* Real Face (might refer to photo which can be an icon, used for all players where an actual photo is missing.
-Or a photo as expected.
-Might indicate missing values as missing photos.)
+Since the project is about visualizations, I can include flag, photo, club logo (And make sure these attributes are used for visualisation only and not for classification ...)

 ## metadata
 Kaggle did not provide any meta data to the data set.
 Same is true for the source of the data (sofifa.com)